 Live betting was once a niche offering, but it’s now in the category of must-have options.
 There have been some fascinating developments in this space in recent times, and the tech has evolved to the point where you can get inside of the action like never before.

 It’s all about bets you can place in real time as the action takes place on the course.
-Odds and offerings move by quick, but current technology makes it possible to stay on top of things.
-First things first, click through on our exclusive links to create an account with our recommended spots.
+Odds and offerings move and change quickly, but current technology makes it possible to stay on top of things.
+Click through on our exclusive links to create an account with our recommended spots.

 You’ll get some awesome sign-up bonuses for doing so.
 Once your account is all set, download the app for your iOS or Android device from the sportsbook website.
 After you log in on mobile, you’ll have a real sportsbook to take with you on the go.

 There will be a dedicated section for live betting as the Masters unfolds.
-You can zero in on the latest opportunities at any time.
+You can find the latest opportunities at any time.
 The sports betting app will also make for a perfect complement as you watch the tournament play out wherever you might be.

 The 84th edition of the Masters was originally scheduled to take place from April 9-12, 2020.
-After it became clear that it was unfeasible to hold the event as scheduled, dates were shifted around across the PGA calendar.
+After it became clear that it was unfeasible to hold the event as scheduled in the midst of the coronavirus pandemic, dates were shifted around across the PGA calendar.
 Here’s what you need to know about this year’s edition of the Masters.

 |Year||Purse / Top Prize||Winner||To Par||Runner-Up||To Par|